Frequently Asked Questions

 Any student enrolled in a degree at the University of Adelaide can register for the Adelaide Graduate Award.

-You’ll also need to complete two career development workshops or events (don’t forget to register so that they count towards your Award).
-Once you’ve completed all your activities you’ll need to complete a written self-reflection and describe how you have developed employability skills and submit it for evaluation.
-You have to pass the reflection to receive the Award.
+You’ll also need to attend two Career Services workshops or events (don’t forget to register so that they count towards your Award).
+Once you’ve completed all your activities you’ll need to complete a resume, LinkedIn profile, and written self-reflection which describes how you have developed employability skills through your extra-curricular experiences.
+Your self-reflection is evaluated by the Award Team and you have to pass the reflection to receive the Award.

 What kind of activities can I do?